jbird186/foresee/docs/reference.md

 ### Local Variables

 Local variables can be defined like `var type name: {init}`.
-Local variables **cannot** be defined at the global scope, and can only be used within functions. `{init}` is optional, and sets the variable to the top stack item after the block has finished executing. `type` **must** be specified for local variables.
+Local variables **cannot** be defined at the global scope, and can only be used within functions. `{init}` is optional, and sets the variable to the top stack item after the block has finished executing.
+If `init` is a literal integer or character, the braces are optional. `type` **must** be specified for local variables.

 Accessing an uninitialized local variable leads to undefined behavior.